Johann Bernoulli

 Johann Bernoulli (Note: /bɜːrˈnuːli/ bur-NOO-lee; /de-CH/.) (also known as Jean in French or John in English; – 1 January 1748) was a Swiss mathematician and was one of the many prominent mathematicians in the Bernoulli family.
-He is known for his contributions to infinitesimal calculus and educating Leonhard Euler in the pupil's youth.
+He is known for his contributions to infinitesimal calculus and for educating the young Leonhard Euler.

 Biography

 Early life

-Johann was born in Basel, the son of Nicolaus Bernoulli, an apothecary, and his wife, Margarethe Schongauer, and began studying medicine at University of Basel.
+Johann was born in Basel, the son of Nicolaus Bernoulli, an apothecary, and his wife, Margaretha Schonauer, and began studying medicine at University of Basel.
 His father desired that he study business so that he might take over the family spice trade, but Johann Bernoulli did not like business and convinced his father to allow him to study medicine instead.
 Johann Bernoulli began studying mathematics on the side with his older brother Jacob Bernoulli.
 Throughout Johann Bernoulli's education at Basel University, the Bernoulli brothers worked together, spending much of their time studying the newly discovered infinitesimal calculus.
 They were among the first mathematicians to not only study and understand calculus but to apply it to various problems.
-In 1690, he completed a degree dissertation in medicine, reviewed by Gottfried Leibniz, whose title was De Motu musculorum et de effervescent et fermentation.
+In 1690, he completed a degree dissertation in medicine, reviewed by Gottfried Leibniz, whose title was De Motu musculorum et de effervescentia et fermentatione.